Meet the board of directors

 Paul A.G.
 McCarney

 Paul A.G.
 McCarney, P. Eng. was appointed to the Hydro Ottawa Holding Inc. Board effective July 1, 2020.
-Paul began his career with Ottawa developer, Campeau Corporation, in 1985 before transitioning to Graydex Ottawa Inc., a local Sewer/Waterman contractor in 1987.
-Over the course of 20 years, Paul grew from Construction Supervisor to VP Estimation, President and majority owner.
+Paul began his career with Ottawa developer Campeau Corporation in 1985 before transitioning to Graydex Ottawa Inc., a local sewer/watermain contractor, in 1987.
+Over the course of 20 years, Paul had a number of roles leading to President and majority owner.

-In 2012, Paul sold Graydex to Tomlinson Group of Companies.
-Tomlinson then purchased Ottawa Greenbelt Construction and appointed Paul as President of the combined entity.
-He was responsible for the amalgamation and overall operations of the new company until January 2015.
+In 2012, Paul sold Graydex to Tomlinson Group of Companies where he was responsible for the overall operations of the sewer/watermain division until January 2015.

 Throughout his career, Paul has invested significant time, energy and financial resources into industry stewardship and community development.
 Paul served as President of the Board of Directors, National Capital Heavy Construction Association in 1998 and Chairman of the Board of Directors, Ottawa Construction Association in 2013 and 2014.